Applicable to aeroplane and rotorcraft.

-- Language: be able to read, speak, write and understand English language;
+- Language: be able to read, speak, write and understand the English Language.

-- Medical Qualification: hold a Class 1 medical certificate;
+- Medical Qualifications: hold at least a Class 1 or 2 medical certificate.

-- Receive a logbook endorsement from an instructor who:
+- Receive a logbook endorsement for the knowledge test from an instructor.

-- Pass the required knowledge test on the aeronautical knowledge areas prescribed by the Authority, obtaining not less than 70%.
+- Pass the required knowledge test as prescribed by the Authority, obtaining not less than 70%.

-- Receive the required flight training and a logbook endorsement from an authorised instructor who;
+- Received flight training and a logbook endorsement from an authorised instructor who:

-- Conducted the flight training prescribed by the Authority that apply to the aircraft cate gory and class rating sought; and who
+- conducted the flight training in the areas of operation that apply to the aircraft rating sought; and

-- Comply with all sections of Schedule Eighth A of the CARs, 2012, that applies to the aircraft category and class rating sought.
+- Comply with the appropriate sections of this subpart that apply to the aircraft category and class rating sought.